MustCodeAl/programming_mental_notes/reviewfolder/BETTERRUST.md

 ---

+### ASync Definitions
+- shared: memory threads operate on regions of shared memory
+- worker pools:	many identical threads receive jobs from a shared job queue
+- actors:	many different job queues, one for each actor; actors communicate exclusively by exchanging messages
+- Green threads (or virtual threads): Threads that are scheduled by a runtime library or virtual machine (VM) instead of natively by the underlying operating system (OS)
+- Task: An asynchronous green thread.
+- Executor: Runs asynchronous tasks..
+- Generator: Used internally by the compiler.
+Can stop (or yield) its execution and resume (poll) afterwards from its last yield point by inspecting the previously stored state in self.
+- Reactor: Leaf futures register event sources with the reactor.
+- Runtime: Bundles a reactor and an executor.

 ### Futures and Async in Rust

 - `Future` has to be `poll`ed (by the executor) to resume where it last yielded and make progress (async is lazy).